albluc24/ddn/README.md

 The core algorithm implementation of DDN is separately housed in the library [**sddn**](https://github.com/diyer22/sddn) for isolation and reuse.
 Additionally, **`sddn`** includes simple experiments (2D toy data generation and MNIST example).

 To run more complex DDN experiments (CIFAR, FFHQ), we integrated DDN with the [NVlabs/EDM](https://github.com/NVlabs/edm) codebase, resulting in this repository.
-Therefore, the usage of this repo is almost identical to NVlabs/EDM.
+Therefore, the usage of this repo is almost identical to `NVlabs/EDM`.

 ## ▮ Preparing
-We provide two environment setup options:
+We provide two environment setup options: `pip` and `docker`
-1. pip
-2. Docker

 ### pip
 Please install the appropriate [PyTorch](https://pytorch.org/get-started/locally/) version according to your CUDA version first